Are you someone who would like to get started on an exercise program but afraid you'll make a fool of yourself if you were to go to a gym?

 - Value: Compared with other treadmills in its price class, the high capacity TF1000 can be an above-average value.
 Please note though, that’s assuming you buy directly from the Exerpeutic website.
 The sale price might be lower elsewhere (about $399 instead of $499) but the manufacturer’s extended warranty won’t apply.
 The extended warranty makes a significant difference to the overall value of this treadmill, mainly because it adds five years to the 90-day parts and labor warranty.

 - High Capacity: Exerpeutic treadmills are remarkably high capacity for their price class.
 The TF1000 can hold up to 400 pounds.
 For comparison, most treadmills under $500 can only support a maximum of 250 pounds.
-The Exerpeutic TF1000 is also higher capacity than the simpler model in its series, the TF100 Walk to Fitness Electric Treadmill.
+The Exerpeutic TF1000 is also a higher capacity than the simpler model in its series, the TF100 Walk to Fitness Electric Treadmill.

 - Safety Rails: Long handrails on this treadmill help trainees feel secure during exercise.